miho/ndim-neuro/README.md

 ## Compile (via NetBeans):

 - get [ndim](https://github.com/aheusel/ndim) and open it in NetBeans
-- open the ndim-neuro project in NetBeans.
+- open the ndim-neuro project in NetBeans
+- if NetBeans complaints about missing dependencies point it to the ndim project by using the `Resolve Reference Problems` dialog
 - Compile the project in NetBeans